 A 30 Gallon fish tank is the perfect step up size from the smaller aquariums that most people start with.
 However, you’ll need to start thinking about improving the size and power of the filter within the aquarium to cope with the larger water volume.
 A 30 Gallon aquarium can soon become smelly, look terrible and have poor water conditions if you don’t have the right filter installed.

-As a responsible Pet owner or fish keepers, you have a duty of care to provide the best possible living conditions for your pet fish to thrive in.
+As a responsible pet owner or fish keeper, you have a duty of care to provide the best possible living conditions for your pet fish to thrive in.

 In this article: Filters For A 30 Gallon Aquarium.
 We’ll look at all the best possible filter options for your tank and narrow the search down to just 3 of the best type of filters for that size aquarium.

-So, Let us help you make the right purchase and find the most suitable filter for your 30 Gallon ( 135 Litre ) Aquarium.
+So, Let us help you make the right purchase and find the most suitable filter for your 30 Gallon (135 Liter) Aquarium.